 Being meticulous for good reasons.

-No matter the cause of head trauma- falling from heights, projectiles or penetrating objects, running into objects, bite wounds, car accidents, and others- significant damage can occur to the teeth and jaws.
 Head trauma can be caused by a bite wound, a car accident, running into an object, a blunt or penetrating object, projectiles, falling from heights, and other scenarios, and can cause significant damage to the jaws and teeth.
-Such damage is associated with pain, usually proportional to the severity and extent of the injury and trauma, but longer-term considerations include the patient’s.
-This damage is painful and often interferes with occlusion and oral function.
+Such damage is associated with pain, usually proportional to the severity and extent of the injury and trauma, but longer-term considerations include the patient’s overall well-being.
+This damage is not only acutely painful, but often interferes with occlusion and oral function.
 When an injury interferes with either, the teeth can cause ongoing trauma to the soft tissues of the oral cavity, and the animal may not be able to use its mouth very well.
 This loss of function translates to changes in the animals’ quality of life, particularly the ability to eat, groom, and defend itself.
-It may also come along with other injuries to the body.

 Prior to proceeding with surgery to address oral and/or maxillofacial trauma, it is also important that the patient be assessed for injuries to the spine, chest, abdomen, and other parts of the body.